AdamPaternostro/Azure-Databricks-Token-Rotation/README.md

 # Azure-Databricks-Token-Rotation
 A script that will rotate Databricks tokens.
-This script will allow you to rotate the tokens that developers use when accessing Azure Databricks.
+When running jobs in Databricks, you need a token.
+You should create a "job" user account (e.g. Azure AD account) and use this script to rotate the tokens under that account.

 ## See the script for the documentation
 The script includes step by step instructions.